pinkstack/oracle-peak/README.md

-One of the key components of this system is [oracle-peak-agent](oracle-peak/agent), an agent that needs to be deployed either on the device where collection is happening (Respeberry Pi in following example) or on some external service with the access to bettercap (REST API).
+One of the key components of this system is [oracle-peak-agent](oracle-peak/agent), an agent that needs to be deployed either on the device where collection is happening (Respeberry Pi in following example) or on some external service with the access to Bettercap (REST API).

 #### Setup